linked-swissbib/reshaperdf/doc/Commands.md

 ## Sorted N-Triples <a name="sec:sortedntriples"></a>
 When there is an RDF dump file to process, users cannot take for granted that stored resources are held together.
-This is especially true for the N-Triple file format but also applies for the RDF/XML file format that even provides a way to cluster statement by syntax.
+This is especially true for the N-Triples file format but also applies for the RDF/XML file format that even provides a way to cluster statement by syntax.
 At the same time resources within such files cannot be found efficiently without